How to get around ESPN blackout in 2023

 A VPN lets you choose a server in the US to get a different IP address to get around the blackout and watch ESPN online.
 You can simply connect to a server in a different state that broadcasts the match nationwide and enjoy the stream as if you were there.
 Simultaneously, you can access ESPN+ outside of the US and watch games live abroad!

-And if you're wondering whether it's legal to use a VPN to watch ESPN blackout games, we can assure you that no one has ever gotten in trouble for using a VPN to stream sports.
+And if you're wondering whether it's legal to use a VPN to watch ESPN blackout games, I can assure you that no one has ever gotten in trouble for using a VPN to stream sports.

-ESPN+ live blackouts: desktop vs mobile
+ESPN+ live blackouts: browser vs mobile

 Unblocking ESPN+ on mobiles is more complicated.
 ESPN forces smartphone users to turn on GPS location tracking to verify their location and provide only geographically available streams.
 Because GPS technology is unrelated to IP addresses, VPNs cannot obfuscate the smartphone location to bypass the ESPN blackout.
 That is, they require additional software.